The Baron, Aleppo: Remembering Syria’s legendary hotel

 T.E.
 Lawrence and archaeologist Leonard Woolley at the excavations at Carchemish

 By the turn of the century, however, an increasingly harsh Turkish government had begun prompting the growth of Arab nationalism and thoughts of independence.
 One of the key players in the events that followed was Thomas Edward Lawrence (1888–1935), better known as Lawrence of Arabia.
 He first walked into the Baron in 1914, whilst working as an archaeologist at the Hittite city of Carchemish.
 He slept in Room 202 and his bar bill is proudly displayed in a glass-fronted curiosity cabinet in the hotel’s smoking lounge.
 It was Lawrence who managed to unite the region’s disparate tribes after the Emir of Mecca had taken up arms against the Turks in 1917.
-At the head of the so-called Arab Revolt, he encouraged Arab forces to take Damascus and in 1919 helped install the government of King Faisal I (1883–1933).
-It was from the balcony of Room 215 at the Baron that the King declared Syrian independence.
+At the head of the so-called Arab Revolt, he encouraged Arab forces to take Damascus, where in March 1920 King Faisal I (1883–1933) proclaimed Syrian independence.
+Faisal famously gave a speech on the subject from the hotel’s main balcony.

 The Berlin–Baghdad Railway was not completed until 1940.
 Until then parts of the journey had to be made by motor coach, and this also went for the fabled Simplon–Orient Express, which from 1930 used the railway for its Eastern extension between Istanbul and Baghdad.
 Known as the Taurus Express and also run by the Compagnie Internationale des Wagons-Lits, it brought more customers to the Baron, which by now had established itself as one of the best hotels in the region – and the only one recommended by Thomas Cook.

 The most famous visitor was writer Agatha Christie (1890–1976).
 Already known for her detective novels based around super sleuth Hercule Poirot, she began frequenting the hotel in 1930.
-That was the year she married her second husband, the archaeologist Max Mallowan (1904–1978), whom she met two years earlier, when he was an assistant to Leonard Woolley (1880–1960) at Ur in Iraq (Christie’s Murder in Mespotamia was inspired by the royal tombs found at the site).
-Mallowan was now digging his own sites at Chagar Bazar and Tell Brak in north-eastern Syria, and Christie used Aleppo as a convenient stopover en route to visit him (photo: Christie & Mallowan at Tell Brak in 1930).
+That was the year she married her second husband, the archaeologist Max Mallowan (1904–1978), whom she met two years earlier, when he was an assistant to Leonard Woolley (1880–1960) at Ur in Iraq (Christie’s Murder in Mesopotamia was inspired by the royal tombs found at the site).
+Mallowan was now digging his own sites at Chagar Bazar and Tell Brak in north-eastern Syria, and Christie used Aleppo as a convenient stopover en route to visit him.

 Considering how long and arduous the journey from England was in those days, Christie’s excitement at stopping off in Aleppo was understandable: “Alep!
 Shops!
 A bath!
 My hair shampooed!
 Friends to see!”
 She was no softie though and with one failed marriage under her belt, she was determined to make this one work.
 Resilient, hardworking and genuinely interested in her husband’s work, she embraced expedition life and eventually wound up as dig photographer, as recounted in her charming book Come, Tell Me How You Live.

-The colourful roster of passengers travelling on the Orient Expressin in the 1930s provided Christie with the dramatis personae for one of her most popular books, Murder on the Orient Express (1934).
-She stayed in Room 203 at the Baron and wrote parts of the book on the hotel’s terrace, whilst sipping tea.
-Although the main body of the story takes place on the Simplon-Orient Express, the book opens in Aleppo with Hercule Poirot boarding the Istanbul-bound Taurus Express.
+The colourful roster of passengers travelling on the Orient Expressin the 1930s provided Christie with the dramatis personae for one of her most popular books, Murder on the Orient Express (1934).
+She stayed in Room 203 at the Baron and wrote parts of the book on the hotel’s main balcony, whilst sipping tea.
+Although the bulk of the story is set on the Simplon-Orient Express, the book opens in Aleppo with Hercule Poirot boarding the Istanbul-bound Taurus Express.

-Guests could plan their sightseeing on this archaeological map of Syria found in the foyer of the hotel
+Guests could plan their sightseeing on this archaeological map of Syria found in the foyer of the hotel.
+Image: © Duncan J.D.
+Smith

-The bar at the Baron has hosted many famous guests
+The bar at the Baron has hosted many famous guests.
+Image: © Duncan J.D.
+Smith

 Syria had finally taken control of its own affairs in 1946 after British and Free French troops ousted pro-German Vichy forces.
 Any dreams of civilian rule were short-lived though, with a series of coups bringing to power military men with nationalist and socialist interests.
 By 1954, the Arab Ba’ath Socialist Party had secured support from Syria’s Alawite and Druze minorities and had no rivals.
 It was an Alawite air force lieutenant-general, Hafez al-Assad (1930–2000), who in 1971 seized power and became President.
-Again the Baron was a witness to history as Hafez visited the hotel shortly afterwards and later helped save it from bankruptcy when it needed a long overdue makeover.
+Again the Baron was a witness to history with Hafez staying at the hotel shortly afterwards.

 Hafez ruled Syria for thirty years with an iron fist before his son, Bashar al-Assad (b.
 1965) reluctantly took over.
 His father’s shadow loomed large though and, despite a promising start, Syrian intellectuals and Western observers were disappointed when Bashar began curtailing political and press freedoms, and suppressing any protests against the regime.
 He also continued the cult of personality started by his father ensuring that large photos of both men adorned the Baron’s public rooms.

-Views of the Baron, left to right: The well-appointed entrance hall, the hotel's wood-panelled dining room and reception area with its old fashioned telephone and photograph of President Assad
+Views of the Baron, left to right: The well-appointed entrance hall, the hotel's wood-panelled dining room and reception area with its old fashioned telephone and photograph of President Assad.
+Images: © Duncan J.D.
+Smith

 It was the violent suppression of one such protest in March 2011 that triggered the Syrian Civil War.
 Part of the broader Arab Spring, the incident was quickly hijacked and exploited not only by various competing rebel factions inside Syria but also by the burgeoning Islamic State of Iraq and the Levant (ISIL) and the West.
 The war reached Aleppo a year later and the Baron found itself in the regime-controlled western part of the city.
 In November 2014, with the front line just metres from the hotel and mortars whizzing overhead, Armen Mazloumian reluctantly closed his doors.

 He vowed not to leave the city though and instead began offering his empty bedrooms to homeless refugees.
 Not for the first time was the Baron used in this way.
-Exactly a hundred years earlier Armen’s grandfather, Armenak, had taken in Armenian refugees deported from Turkey.
-With international aid for Armenians forbidden, Armenak used his contacts to secure safe passage for them to Europe.
-It was a risky business and for a while the family were forced to abandon Aleppo, only returning once Syria was free of the Ottoman yoke (it’s worth noting here that the Walker children in Arthur Ransome’s Swallows and Amazonswere based on some of these real-life Armenian refugees from Aleppo called the Altounyans).
+A century earlier, Armen’s grandfather Armenak and his brother Onnig had taken in Armenian refugees deported from Turkey.
+With international aid for Armenians forbidden, the brothers used their contacts and courage to protect many refugees in Aleppo or else secure safe passage for them to Beirut.
+It was a risky business though and in 1915, when the Ottomans set about massacring many Armenians, the Mazloumians were exiled for a year to Zahlé in Lebanon.
+Even then they were able to take a trainload of refugees with them on the pretext they were family members.

-Sadly Armen Mazloumian died in 2016 and didn’t live to see the winding down of hostilities in Aleppo.
-The Baron, its age-old windows broken and walls cracked, is currently being watched over by his widow, Rubina Tashjian, on behalf of Armen’s sisters, who own the building but live elsewhere.
+Sadly Armen Mazloumian died in 2016 and didn’t live to see the gradual winding down of hostilities in Aleppo.
+The Baron, its age-old windows broken and walls cracked, is currently being watched over by his widow, Rubina Tashjian, on behalf of Armen’s three sisters, the last of the Mazloumians, who own the building but live elsewhere.
 Having survived wars, deportations and coups, and all the while acting as a mirror on Syrian life, it would be a great shame if the Baron was not able to rise one more time, phoenix-like from the ashes.